 Blast from the Past

 History Here - Bringing Stories to Life

-Some of the videos created by the children as part of the grant project.
+See the videos created by the students through the History Here project.

-The projects funded through the NSW Heritage Grants sometimes produce films to reach a broader audience and to capture stories.
-Below are some of the films produced with the assistance of grant funding.
+Projects funded through the NSW Heritage Grants sometimes produce films to capture stories and reach a broader audience.
+Here are some films produced with heritage grant funding.

 Broken Hill Mosque